no events match your query!

 October 3, 2012 By Dara Gantly

-Lead author Dr Rupert Pearse from Queen Mary, University of London, stated that nearly three-quarters of patients who died were never admitted to intensive care: “Failure to allocate critical care resources to patients at greatest risk of death is a serious public health concern for patients undergoing surgery in Europe."
+The study leader, Dr Rupert Pearse, blamed a lack of resources.
+"Nearly three quarters of patients who died were never admitted to intensive care", he said.
+"Failure to allocate critical care resources to patients at greatest risk of death is a serious public health concern for patients undergoing surgery in Europe."